swiftlang/swift-evolution/proposals/testing/NNNN-test-cancellation.md

   /// }
   /// ```
   ///
-  /// If the current test is parameterized, all of its pending and running test
-  /// cases are cancelled.
-If the current test is a suite, all of its pending
+  /// If the current test is a parameterized test function, this function
-  /// and running tests are cancelled.
-If you have already cancelled the current
-  /// test or if it has already finished running, this function throws an error
-  /// but does not attempt to cancel the test a second time.
+  /// instead cancels the current test case.
+Other test cases in the test
+  /// function are not affected.
   ///
-  /// - Important: If the current task is not associated with a test (for
+  /// If the current test is a suite, the testing library cancels all of its
-  ///   example, because it was created with [`Task.detached(name:priority:operation:)`](https://developer.apple.com/documentation/swift/task/detached(name:priority:operation:)-795w1))
-  ///   this function records an issue and cancels the current task.
+  /// pending and running tests.
   ///
-  /// To cancel the current test case but leave other test cases of the current
-  /// test alone, call ``Test/Case/cancel(_:sourceLocation:)`` instead.
-  public static func cancel(_ comment: Comment? = nil, sourceLocation: SourceLocation = #_sourceLocation) throws -> Never
-}

-extension Test.Case {
-  /// Cancel the current test case.
+  /// If you have already cancelled the current test or if it has already
-  ///
-  /// - Parameters:
-  ///   - comment: A comment describing why you are cancelling the test case.
-  ///   - sourceLocation: The source location to which the testing library will
-  ///     attribute the cancellation.
-  ///
-  /// - Throws: An error indicating that the current test case has been
+  /// finished running, this function throws an error to indicate that the
-  ///   cancelled.
-  ///
-  /// The testing library runs each test case of a test in its own task.
-When
-  /// you call this function, the testing library cancels the task associated
-  /// with the current test case:
-  ///
-  /// ```swift
-  /// @Test(arguments: [Food.burger, .fries, .iceCream])
-  /// func `Food truck is well-stocked`(_ food: Food) throws {
-  ///   if food == .iceCream && Season.current == .winter {
-  ///     try Test.Case.cancel("It's too cold for ice cream.")
-  ///   }
-  ///   // ...
-  /// }
-  /// ```
-  ///
-  /// If the current test is parameterized, the test's other test cases continue
-  /// running.
-If the current test case has already been cancelled, this
-  /// function throws an error but does not attempt to cancel the test case a
+  /// current test has been cancelled, but does not attempt to cancel the test a
   /// second time.
   ///
-  /// - Important: If the current task is not associated with a test case (for
+  /// - Important: If the current task is not associated with a test (for
   ///   example, because it was created with [`Task.detached(name:priority:operation:)`](https://developer.apple.com/documentation/swift/task/detached(name:priority:operation:)-795w1))
-  ///   this function records an issue and cancels the current task.
-  ///
-  /// To cancel all test cases in the current test, call
-  /// ``Test/cancel(_:sourceLocation:)`` instead.
-  public static func cancel(_ comment: Comment? = nil, sourceLocation: SourceLocation = #_sourceLocation) throws -> Never
+  ///   this function records an issue and cancels the current task. public static func cancel(_ comment: Comment? = nil, sourceLocation: SourceLocation = #_sourceLocation) throws -> Never }
-}
 ```

-These functions behave similarly, and are distinguished by the level of the test
-to which they apply:

-- `Test.cancel()` cancels the current test.
-  - If the current test is parameterized, it implicitly cancels all running and
-    pending test cases of said test.
-  - If the current test is a suite (only applicable during trait evaluation), it
-    recursively cancels all test suites and test functions within said suite.
-- `Test.Case.cancel()` cancels the current test case.
-  - If the current test is parameterized, other test cases are unaffected.
-  - If the current test is _not_ parameterized, `Test.Case.cancel()` behaves the
-    same as `Test.cancel()`.

 Cancelling a test or test case implicitly cancels its associated task (and any
 child tasks thereof) as if [`Task.cancel()`](https://developer.apple.com/documentation/swift/task/cancel())